phaserjs/phaser/README.md

 * Added Basic.ignoreGlobalUpdate - stops the object being updated as part of the main game loop, you'll need to call update on it yourself
 * Added Basic.ignoreGlobalRender - stops the object being rendered as part of the main game loop, you'll need to call render on it yourself
 * Added forceUpdate and forceRender parameters to Group.update and Group.render respectively.
 Combined with ignoreGlobal you can create custom rendering set-ups
-* Fixed Loader.progress calculation so it now accurate passes a value between 0 and 100% to your loader callback
+* Fixed Loader.progress calculation so it now accurately passes a value between 0 and 100 to your loader callback
 * Added a 'hard reset' parameter to Input.reset.
 A hard reset clears Input signals (such as on a state swap), a soft (such as on game pause) doesn't
 * Added Device.isConsoleOpen() to check if the browser console is open.
 Tested on Firefox with Firebug and Chrome with DevTools
 * Added delay parameter to Tween.to()